Lindy Lee: Exhibitions

 Lee started exhibiting her work in the 1980s.
 She has exhibited widely, with shows outside Australia in the United States, Germany, Canada, China, Hong Kong, Japan, Malaysia, New Zealand and Singapore.

+In 1991, Lee was included in Frames of Reference: Aspects of Feminism and Art at Artspace.
 Her work, along with that of two other Asian Australian artists, was featured in the inaugural exhibition of Gallery 4A (now the 4A Centre for Contemporary Asian Art) in 1997.

 In 2014, the University of Queensland Art Museum mounted a survey of her work to date.

 From 2 October 2020 until 28 February 2021, Lindy Lee: Moon in a Dew Drop, the largest ever solo exhibition of Lee's work, was mounted at the MCA in Sydney, curated by Elizabeth Ann Macgregor.
 The exhibition features more than 70 artworks, including a number of new works specially commissioned for the MCA.
 The exhibition then went on tour, starting with a stint at the Western Plains Cultural Centre in Dubbo, New South Wales, from 22 May to 1 August 2021, to be followed by the Lismore Regional Gallery in Lismore (NSW); Artspace Mackay (Queensland); Devonport Regional Gallery (Tasmania); and the John Curtin Gallery (Perth, WA), finishing on 24 July 2022.

+Personal life

+Lee was married to photographer Robert Scott-Mitchell (1954-2021), whose portrait of her won the National Photographic Portrait Prize in 2007.
+They lived in the Northern Rivers region of New South Wales from 2014 until his death from cancer in June 2021.

+Lee has long been a practising Buddhist, which infuses both her life and her work.